rudl-project/rudl-dns-bind/README.md

 ## Problems with host system

-Deploy only using direct IP allocation:
+Deploy only using direct IP allocation on host main IP (important to see the source ip):

 ```yaml
 version: "3.7"